-Government Property Agency adopts Lightware technology across UK Civil Service offices
+The Government Property Agency rolls out Lightware technology standard across the UK Civil Service office estate

-Lightware’s signal management solutions have proved to be a key feature in the GPA’s toolkit as the agency rolls out new technology standards across government offices nationwide.
+Lightware’s signal management solutions are a key feature in the GPA’s toolkit as the agency rolls out new technology standards across government offices nationwide.

-The Government Property Agency (GPA) is responsible for leading the transformation of the UK Civil Service office estate, consolidating and modernising government buildings nationwide.
-With a focus on reducing office footprint, improving sustainability and user experience and ultimately, saving taxpayer money.
-Lightware’s signal management solutions have proved to be a key feature in the GPA’s toolkit as the agency rolls out new technology standards across government offices nationwide.
+The Government Property Agency (the GPA) is responsible for leading the transformation of the UK Civil Service office estate, consolidating and modernising government buildings nationwide with a focus on reducing the office footprint, improving sustainability and workplace experience, and ultimately saving taxpayer money.
+Lightware’s signal management solutions are a key feature in the GPA’s toolkit as the agency rolls out new technology standards across government offices nationwide.

 Within my role, I’m responsible for modernising technology in meeting rooms to align with the overall goals defined by the GPA.
-Our mission is to provide the right solutions and functionality to make our offices more efficient, greener, and to provide a better working experience for Civil Servants.
+We are focused on providing the right solutions and functionality to make government offices more efficient, greener, and to provide a better working experience for civil servants.

 - says Edward Williamson, Senior Technical Architect at the GPA.

-On a project of this scale, the GPA found standardisation of technology to be the most efficient route, compatible with their longer-term technology strategy and overall scalability.
-Following an 18-month research and development phase, Williamson and the GPA team settled on Lightware’s Taurus solutions as their preferred technology standard for enabling hybrid-ready, multi-use meeting environments for a multi-tenant user base.
+On a project of this scale, the GPA found standardisation of technology to be the most efficient route, compatible with its longer-term technology strategy and overall scalability.
+Following an 18-month research and development phase, the GPA procured Lightware’s Taurus products as part of its solution that enables hybrid-ready, multi-use meeting environments for a multi-tenant user base.

 As we reduce the size of the government office estate, it’s imperative that all our meeting spaces can be shared across departments.
-We don’t control the end-user computer standards, so Lightware’s technology-agnostic solutions stood out as something that would work across departments and buildings, and could be iterated and added to over time, giving us the longevity we need.
+With various end-user computer standards, we needed a solution that would work across government departments and buildings, and which could be iterated and added to over time, providing greater longevity and value for money.

-With vastly reduced conference table clutter and no more multi cable solutions to navigate, users enjoy a simplified yet functional experience, and through minimising excess hardware, the potential points of failure are also reduced.
-Room screens and peripherals automatically power down after 15 minutes of inactivity, key for energy savings and equipment longevity.
+With reduced conference table clutter and no more multi-cable solutions to navigate, users have a simplified yet functional experience, and through minimising hardware, the potential points of failure are also reduced.

 2 products